 Suzanne Kastler has found inspiration in her parents who taught her to never lose her spirit no matter how tough things become.
 She also admires the designer John Saladino who makes history fresh in his interior designs.

 It all comes down to inspiration and being receptive to it.
 These designers recommended relaxing, carving out some time for yourself, loving life, not having an agenda and just going out and letting the inspiration come to you.
 They all believe in the intangibles of home design: a feeling of joy, atmosphere, patina, and a home that feels well-loved and lived in.
 These are the intangibles that add up to a beautiful home and these are the ideas we took home with us.

 I left feeling inspired and enlightened, realizing that there is nothing more appealing than hearing how professional designers, or any creative souls for that matter, have turned their passion into careers.
 They keep it fresh by being receptive to ongoing inspiration and staying curious and interested in life.

-Isn't this the most inviting and cozy little nook?
-I spotted this in a garden in England and can't stop looking at its appealing freshness.
-That chair nestled within its leafy green wall.
+Isn't this the most inviting little nook?
+I spotted it in a garden in England and am in love with its appealing freshness -- that chair nestled in its leafy green wall.
 I would love to have a chair in that shade of green.
-I want to sit on this chair with a good book and daydream, looking up to gaze at the beauty around me.
-All by myself.
+I would sit on it with a good book and daydream, looking up to gaze at the beauty around me.
 Maybe reading "Elizabeth And Her German Garden" by Elizabeth Von Armin.